Professorsurf/Project1/readme.md

 (Post - The biggest challenge was rendering a mallet that when striking an object would register a hit since the pointer position was pushed away from the side of the mallet.

+{Reference project1 lines 100-111: KODAKTIF youtube video was used to render the rotating mallet function}

 ![](2022-02-04-10-19-54.png)